0x5b-5245444143544544-5d/todo-list/README.md

 # todo-list
-A CLI application to store your todo list.
+A CLI application to manage your todo list.

 ## How to use?
 1. Install prerequisites by running: